anthx/anthony-carrick-hugo-blog/content/post/tips-for-dealing-with-email.md

 2. Google Account Security keeps reminding me something is authorised to have full control over my account.
 Which is good, but unnecessary since I wrote the script and authorised Google’s own technology.

 The web based script editor in Apps Script uses the Monaco editor and even has some sort version control built in, and a debugger.

+# Thoughts

+I﻿n truth, I'm not even sure if my email is under control.
+I need to go back to Gmail and manually set up rules to Label emails so they'll get taken by the script, because new emails just keep coming!
+But at least now, maybe it won't get worse?